fariasf/meilisearch-wordpress/README.md

-⚠️⚠️ This plugin is not under development.
-There is no roadmap for a WordPress plugin yet ⚠️⚠️
+# Meilisearch WordPress integration

-# ⚠️ meilisearch-wordpress ⚠️
+Meilisearch integration for WordPress

-Meilisearch plugin for WordPress
+- Maintain a Meilisearch index of WordPress content

-- Custom plugin for Meilisearch integration in WordPress
+- Bulk-index all content (via WP CLI, per post type, and in batches, for large sites)
-- Custom Widget to integrate a search bar to your WordPress site using [Instant Meilisearch](https://github.com/meilisearch/instant-meilisearch)
+- Replace WordPress' search results with those provided by Meilisearch